laibabintatahir/laibabintetahir-portfolio/README.md

 ## Usage

-1. Update the portfolio data:
-   - Edit the `src/data/projects.js` file to include details about your projects.
-   - Update the `src/data/skills.js` file to list your skills.
-   - Modify the `src/data/about.js` file to add your personal information.

-2. Customize the styling:
-   - Adjust the CSS modules in the `src/components` directory to match your preferred style.

-3. Run the development server:
+1. Run the development server:

 ```bash
 npm start
 ```

-4. Open your web browser and navigate to `http://localhost:3000` to see the portfolio in action.
+2. Open your web browser and navigate to `http://localhost:3000` to see the portfolio in action.

 ## Deployment

-You can deploy your React portfolio project using platforms like Netlify, Vercel, GitHub Pages, or any other hosting service of your choice.
-Make sure to configure your deployment settings according to the hosting platform's requirements.
+Deployed on Vercel

 ## License